Teaching Resources about Lemurs

 Age 6 and up

 Grab your passport and get ready to go!
-Visit three regions of Madagascar, where each one of the 2020 World Lemur Festival featured lemur species calls home (crowned sifaka, diademed sifaka, and collared brown lemur).
+Visit the three regions of Madagascar where the crowned sifaka, diademed sifaka, and collared brown lemur live.

 Citizen Science Project: Lemur Ethogram